Sapnil-Bhowmick/FullStack-file-Sharing-Application-FRONTEND/README.md

 ## Project Features
 ___

+* Users can Upload as many files as they want and of any size.
+There is no restrictions on the file size , no of times a file gets downloaded and on the no of files a user can upload.

 * A drag & drop area has been made for users to drag and drop multiple files at once.
 Users can also click on **Choose File** and either upload single or multiple files.

 * On uploading a file the download section will pop-up which has **4 visible properties**